Care, Support & Intervention

 • Ongoing opportunities for embodiment and connection throughout the weekend

-If something significant arises, a trained Crisis Crew will be on call.
 This crew includes people with experience in emotional, psychological, and medical emergencies.
 They are not there to coach, mediate, or investigate — their role is to hold space, support regulation, and involve others as needed.

 • A walkie-talkie at the self-care station to reach the crew directly